Cleft sentence ( It was yesterday that…)

 Cleft Sentence: It was she who won the race.

-Original Sentence: He ate the last piece of cake.
+Original sentence: He ate the last piece of cake.

 Cleft Sentence: It was the last piece of cake that he ate.

-Original Sentence: They will meet tomorrow.
+Original sentence: They will meet tomorrow.

 Cleft Sentence: It is tomorrow that they will meet.

-Emphasizing the Place:
+Emphasising the Place:

-Original Sentence: We’ll have the party at the beach.
+Original sentence: We’ll have the party at the beach.

 Cleft Sentence: It is at the beach that we’ll have the party.

-Emphasizing a Particular Event:
+Emphasising a Particular Event:

-Original Sentence: They arrested him at the protest.
+Original sentence: They arrested him at the protest.

 Cleft Sentence: It was at the protest that they arrested him.